How To Become a Chiropractor

 To help their patients achieve better health, chiropractors have many tools available.
 Their most well-known treatment is the spinal adjustment (and adjustment of other joints), which can provide rapid relief of symptoms.
 However, some chiropractors also become trained in and use adjunctive therapies, including transcutaneous electrical nerve stimulation (TENS), ultrasound therapy, massage therapy and rehabilitative exercise.
 They can also help patients lead a healthier lifestyle by educating them about nutrition, exercise and sleep habits.

-How Long Does It Take to Become a Chiropractor?
+How Long Does It Take To Become a Chiropractor?

-Once you begin chiropractic school, you can expect four more years of intense study and hands-on practice.
-You will then need to pass the licensing exam to be legally allowed to practice.
-Since you can take the exam shortly after you graduate, this step should not add a significant amount of time to the process.
+Once you begin chiropractic school, you can expect three to five more years of intense study and hands-on practice at chiropractor college.You need to pass four National Board exams.
+After graduating, you will then need to pass the State Board licensing exam to be legally allowed to practice in the state you wish to practice in.
+Since you can take the exam shortly after you graduate, this step may not add a significant amount of time to the process.2

-Earning Your Undergraduate Degree
+Earn Your Chiropractor Degree

 Many incoming chiropractic students are surprised to learn how much of the curriculum overlaps with that of a medical school.
 Chiropractic students take foundational classes such as biochemistry, anatomy, physiology and radiology (chiropractors must often take x-rays or interpret other medical images).
 In addition, they study the clinical care of patients with neuromusculoskeletal dysfunctions, disorders and injuries.

-Like medical school, chiropractic school is a blend of classroom instruction and hands-on practice during internships and clinical rotations.
+Like medical school, chiropractic school is a blend of classroom instruction and hands-on practice that occurs during internships and clinical rotations.
 During your clinical rotations, you will initially be an observer, watching closely as a licensed chiropractor assesses, diagnoses and treats patients.
 Then, you will have the opportunity to assist the chiropractor.
 In time, you will perform the assessments, diagnoses and treatments yourself under the supervision of a licensed chiropractor.

 Tips for Succeeding in Chiropractic School